Dining in: Formal toasts

 Notice that the United States does not have a king, queen, or Prime Minister, and that the commander in chief and President are the same person.

 The final and most solemn toast is always to fallen comrades.
 Often this tribute is marked with a table setting dedicated to those military members killed, captured, or missing in action.

 Some unusual forms of toasting are common to the U.S. and Canadian traditions.
-In the Toronto Scottish Regiment, for example, a loyal toast to the regiment's Colonel-in-Chief (Currently the Prince of Wales) is performed standing with one foot on the chair and one foot on the dining table, facing a portrait of the C-in-C and drinking after the piper has played.
+In the Toronto Scottish Regiment, for example, a loyal toast to the regiment's colonel-in-chief (As of 2024 King Charles III) is performed standing with one foot on the chair and one foot on the dining table, facing a portrait of the C-in-C and drinking after the piper has played.
 Others, particularly Scottish regiments, perform toasts in the same way with one foot on a chair and one on the table.
 This is a frequent form of toasting in the United States Marine Corps as well.
 In the Scottish form, the glass is raised, lowered, brought out, and brought in, as the words of the toast, usually including some form of "Up", "Down", "To you", "To me", are recited, and finally drunk to the cry "Drink it up!" or similar.